ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om.md

 qsub_flags: -W umask=027
 ```

 Additional command line arguments for the _qsub_ command.
-In this case the argument makes sure PBS output files are produced with group readable permissions.
+In this case the `umask` setting makes sure PBS output files are produced with group readable permissions.

 - **Environment variables**